 The High Protein Breakfast of Champions

-And finally our favorite personal trainer, Guy Lawrence, the director of 180 Nutrition and the king of the super fast and super healthy breakfast, comes this power packed way to start your day.
+And finally our favourite personal trainer, Guy Lawrence, the co-founder of 180 Nutrition and the king of the super-fast and super-healthy breakfast, comes this power packed way to start your day.

-- Take 2 scoops of 180 Natural Protein Superfood and add 100ml of water and 100ml of coconut milk.
+- Take 2 serves of 180 Natural Protein Superfood and add 100ml of water and 100ml of coconut milk.

 - Add a dollop of probiotic yoghurt